 11.2 All staff will be provided with a copy of our school's code of conduct at induction.
 They will be expected to know our school's Code of Conduct and policy for positive handling and carry out their duties in accordance with this advice.
 There will be occasion when some form of physical contact is inevitable, for example if a child has an accident or is hurt or is in a situation of danger to themselves or others around them.
 However, at all times the agreed policy for safe restraint must be adhered to.
-A list of staff that have accessed Norfolk Steps training will be kept by the Deputy Executive Headteacher responsible for SEND across the Nebula Federation.
+A list of staff that have accessed Norfolk Steps training will be kept by the Headteacher.